atweiden/config-toml/README.md

 Europe/Berlin       | UTC+01:00  | `((1 * 60) + 0) * 60 = 3600`
 UTC                 | UTC±00:00  | `((0 * 60) + 0) * 60 = 0`

-To more easily ascertain your host machine's local offset, open a perl6 repl and print the value of `$*TZ`.
+To more easily ascertain your host machine's local offset, open a Raku repl and print the value of `$*TZ`.